 Here are some delivery companies that you may consider partnering with!

-As many people may know, F&B is an extremely labor-intensive industry; making the food, cleaning the dishes and serving the customers.
+As many people may know, F&B is an extremely labour-intensive industry; making the food, cleaning the dishes and serving the customers.
 But what happens when there are not as many customers coming in and not as much food being ordered?

 Have you ever wondered how a Zi Char shop manages to cook so many dishes in a small hawker shop?
-They make use of their creativity and flexibility to ensure that variety is not compromised, this is done through focusing on the choice of sauces and cooking methods rather than the type and cut of meat.
+They make use of their creativity and flexibility to ensure that variety is not compromised, this is done by focusing on the choice of sauces and cooking methods rather than the type and cut of meat.
 They do this while at the same time ensuring that all their other ingredients are optimized and can be used for other dishes as well.

 Downsizing the menu is also another viable option to achieve operational efficiency as well.
-By having less items on the menu, there will be less food wastage and less items for the chefs to cook.
+By having fewer items on the menu, there will be less food wastage and fewer items for the chefs to cook.
 There are a few ways to look at this, one is to choose items that are the most popular among customers.
 By doing so, it ensures that your stock and ingredients would be cleared much easier.
 Another line of thought would be choosing food items with the highest profit margins.
 And lastly, choosing food items based on cooking techniques.
 Choosing the food that can be served in the quickest or most efficient way.
 Such examples may include the time taken to cook between a steak and smoking a rack of ribs.
 By identifying which items are the most efficient and optimal to serve to customers, it would help reduce unnecessary costs, time and food wastage.

 Getting media coverage is a great way to increase brand awareness during this time.
 With more and more people working from home, people would be interested in trying new foods that they may never have the opportunity to, so this is the perfect chance to catch their attention with items, promotions and other unique selling points that your establishments have to offer.
 Media channels include newspapers such as The Straits Times, Today Paper or radio channels, magazines and even television advertisements.
 And of course, we must talk about Social Media platforms such as Facebook and Instagram.
 If you do not already know, Social Media is a powerful tool.
 If one is not on social media, your business is not reaching out as far as it can.
 In Singapore alone, there are 4.6 million social media users as of January 2020.
 And with more people at home, more time is spent on social media than ever before.
 It is a whole new market to conquer if you have not already.